-Through our work projects we come to know one another better and build relationships of learning and other communities, as we.
-If you are interesting in working with the Interfaith Peace Walk organization or have ideas about local projects please contact us at email@example.com or come to a monthly planning meeting.
+Through our work projects we come to know one another better and build relationships of learning and other communities.
+If you are interesting in working with the Interfaith Peace Walk organization or have ideas about local projects please contact us at firstname.lastname@example.org or come to a monthly planning meeting.
 We are always looking for new projects and learning opportunities.

 Interfaith Dialogue Series